Er-Devanshu/Greykite_Forecasting/README.md

 ## Greykite's Forecasting Workflow

-The **forecasting workflow** in Greykite typically follows these steps:
+The **forecasting workflow** in Greykite involves a structured approach to handle the entire forecasting process.
+Here are the key steps:

-1. **Data Preprocessing**:
+### 1. **Data Preprocessing**:
-   - Clean, scale, and transform input data.
-   - Handle anomalies, missing values, and outliers.
+   - **Cleaning the data**: Remove anomalies, handle missing values, and identify outliers.
+   - **Scaling and Transformation**: Normalize the data to ensure the model performs effectively.
+   - **Data Splitting**: Split the data into training and testing sets.

-2. **Feature Engineering**:
+### 2. **Feature Engineering**:
-   - Automatically generate time-related features (day, week, month, holidays).
+   - **Time Features**: Generate time-based features such as hour of the day, day of the week, month of the year, and holidays.
-   - Include external regressors such as weather or traffic if relevant.
+   - **External Regressors**: Add external factors such as weather, promotions, or economic indicators that might affect the forecast.

-3. **Model Selection**:
+### 3. **Model Selection**:
-   - Use the default Silverkite algorithm or select from other models like AutoARIMA or ETS based on the nature of the data.
+   - Choose the forecasting model, either the **Silverkite** model or others like **AutoARIMA** based on data characteristics.
+   - If applicable, tune hyperparameters or try different models in parallel to find the best fit.

-4. **Model Training**:
+### 4. **Model Training**:
-   - Train the selected model by fitting the data, and adjusting for seasonality, trends, holidays, and regressors.
+   - Train the selected model by fitting it to the training data.
+   - Incorporate seasonality, trend analysis, holiday effects, and any external regressors identified in feature engineering.

-5. **Forecast Generation**:
+### 5. **Forecast Generation**:
-   - Generate point forecasts for future time steps along with uncertainty intervals.
+   - Generate forecasts for the desired time period.
+   - Include uncertainty intervals to quantify the confidence in forecasts.

-6. **Model Diagnostics**:
+### 6. **Model Diagnostics**:
-   - Diagnose the model using built-in tools and reports to check performance and debug errors.
+   - Use Greykite’s built-in diagnostic tools to analyze model performance.
+   - Plot the residuals, and decompose the forecast to identify how trends, seasonality, and holidays are affecting the output.

-7. **Hyperparameter Tuning**:
+### 7. **Hyperparameter Tuning**:
-   - Fine-tune parameters for optimal model performance through validation techniques.
+   - Use validation techniques like cross-validation to fine-tune model parameters for better performance.

 ---